 Bar Opens Weekdays at Noon

 Eamon Rockey grew up in Hattiesburg, Mississippi, the son of two professional chefs who sparked his passion for food and encouraged him to enter the kitchen.
 At age 14 he started working after school at Sakura, Hattiesburg’s only sushi restaurant at the time.
 He later attended the Culinary Institute of America in Hyde Park, where he pursued his Bachelor’s Degree and focused on the service side of the hospitality business.
-Upon graduation, Eamon moved to New York City, where for the past eight years he has worked his way up in dining rooms at acclaimed restaurants such as Gilt, Eleven Madison Park, Atera, and Aska.
+Upon graduation, Eamon moved to New York City, where for the past ten years he has worked his way up in dining rooms at acclaimed restaurants such as Gilt, Eleven Madison Park, Atera, and Aska.
 When not at Betony, Eamon enjoys cooking, collecting food and beverage-related books, exploring new restaurants, as well as biking and the performing arts.